carloshv93/todo-cli/README.md

-## Tasks CLI
+## ToDo CLI

-Tasks CLI is a program to manage your tasks in a database using terminal or console.
-This is a sample project for beginners
+ToDo CLI is a program to manage your tasks in a database using terminal or console.

 ### Requirements